Can Low-Carb agree to disagree on these 12 topics?

 How might our agree to disagree list be used?

-Other areas the community might agree to disagree?
+Other areas our community might agree to disagree?

 We at Metabolic Multiplier are diet diplomats.
 We support medical nutrition therapies that help people meet their health goals.
 These therapies may be reduced carbohydrates (Therapeutic Carbohydrate Reduction (TCR) or Ketogenic Diet Therapies (KDT)), Mediterranean, Paleolithic, vegetarian, whole foods, carnivore, or simply reducing sugar & ultra-processed foods.